pnbruckner/ha-google-maps/README.md

 ### Update Period

-This option control the time between requests for updates.
+This option controls the time between requests for updates.

 ## Account Strategies